lrdj/goodlookslikethis/_cases_sdingov/funding-agency.md

 ## The Challenge

-The people, knowledge, ideas, infrastructure and networks that make up the UK's research and innovation system support economic growth and productivity.
-They support the richness of our culture, efficient and effective public services, as well as fostering private investment and tackling national and global challenges.
+The people, knowledge, ideas, infrastructure and networks that make up the UK's research and innovation system support both economic growth and the richness of our culture.

-Yes, but how these people and their research is funded has to be fair.
+Yes, but how these people and their research is funded needs to be fair _(and seen to be fair)_.

 This government agency had a clear ministerial remit to change the way funding was allocated to universities and research institutes.
 For years, the bulk of the funding had gone to Russell group institutions and it was felt that taxpayers money should be disbursed more intelligently and in such a way as to promote equity in research and educational opportunity.